 How Daycares Can Reduce the Risk of Choking Accidents

 A daycare center should be a safe haven for children, and safety measures should be in place to prevent choking incidents among the children who are there.
 When you are researching daycare centers for your child, make sure all employees are certified in CPR and that there are enough staff members per child to ensure proper supervision.
-We offer a free guide that can help ensure you are placing your child in a safe daycare center, 11 Tips to Help Parents Search for a Safe Daycare.
+We offer a free guide that can help ensure you are placing your child in a safe daycare center, 10 Tips for Finding a Safe Daycare.

 Daycare staff must monitor all areas of the facility that are accessible by young children to ensure that choking hazards are not present.
 Daycare workers must also monitor children carefully during mealtime to help reduce the chances of a food-choking injury.
 The following steps are essential: